 Please note, too, that holding your baby close and comforting him if he is crying and you are trying to figure out the underlying cause, is not the same as leaving a baby to cry (distressed) on his own, and abandoned.
 For further information, Dr. Sunderland's book is an excellent (and easily accessible) place to start.

-The following by Dr. Stephen Juan
+By Dr. Stephen Juan

-Experts warn that allowing a baby to "cry it out" causes extreme distress to the baby.
+Experts warn that forcing a baby to "cry it out" causes extreme distress to the baby.
 And such extreme distress in a newborn has been found to block the full development of certain areas of the brain and causes the brain to produce extra amounts of cortisol, which can be harmful.

 According to a University of Pittsburgh study by Dr. DeBellis and seven colleagues, published in Biological Psychiatry in 2004, children who suffer early trauma generally develop smaller brains.

 A Harvard University study by Dr. Teicher and five colleagues, also published in Biological Psychiatry, claims that the brain areas affected by severe distress are the limbic system, the left hemisphere, and the corpus callosum.
 Additional areas that may be involved are the hippocampus and the orbitofrontal cortex.